Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2021.1-to-2021.2.md

 ## HDRP Global Settings

 From 2021.2, the HDRP Asset assigned in the Graphics Settings no longer acts as the default Asset for HDRP.
 A new HDRP Global Settings Asset now exists to save settings unrelated to which HDRP Asset is active.

+## Materials

+### Transparent Surface Type

+If you had materials with **Transparent Surface Type**, with a sorting priority that is excceding the new range of -50/50, you will need to remap them to the new range values.
+This will not affect you until you edit the sorting priority property on the material inspector.